 With flower-filled parks and wide swaths of green overlooking the ocean, it's no wonder travelers flock to this seaside suburb.
-Miraflores has Lima's best selection of hotels and restaurants, which is why most people stay here, but it is also the city's cultural hub.
-There are plenty of boutiques and galleries, as well as bars, cafés, and dance clubs.
+Miraflores has Lima's best selection of hotels and restaurants, and is also a bustling cultural hub.
+There are plenty of boutiques and cafés, bars and dance clubs here.
 Some people who find themselves in Lima for a short time never leave this little haven.

-Where you go next depends on your areas of interest.
 If you're interested in ancient cultures, head to Huaca Pucllana, the massive temple complex, which is especially attractive at night.
-The tiny Museo Amano, six blocks to the west, contains a small but impressive collection of ancient artifacts.
-If you want to shop, head for Avenida Petit Thouars just a few blocks north of the park, where a series of markets hold dozens of shops that offer some of the best deals in town.
-For some fresh air and an ocean view, head to Parque del Amor, a popular park with a splendid view of the coast and sea below.
-It attracts young lovers, joggers, paragliding enthusiasts, and just about everyone else on a sunny afternoon.
+The tiny Museo Amano, six blocks to the west, contains a small but impressive collection of ancient weavings.
+If you want to shop, head for Avenida Petit Thouars just a block northeast of the park, where a series of handicraft markets hold dozens of shops that offer some of the best deals in town.
+For some fresh air and an ocean view, head to Parque del Amor and adjacent parks, or nearby Larcomar, for splendid views of the coast and sea below.
+These areas attract young lovers, joggers, paragliding enthusiasts, and just about everyone else on a sunny afternoon.